Personal Accident Insurance Spain

 These are the most common questions we receive.

-Health insurance pays for medical treatment costs (hospitalisation, surgery, consultations) regardless of cause.
-Personal accident pays a fixed cash lump sum when an accident causes specific outcomes — death, total disability, partial disability or temporary disability — independent of any medical bills.
-The two are complementary: health insurance treats you, personal accident replaces lost income and pays compensation.
-Generali Accidentes Personales also includes a medical-expenses-from-accident benefit (typically up to €3,000–€10,000) which sits alongside any health policy.
+Health insurance pays for medical treatment costs such as hospitalisation, surgery and consultations, regardless of cause.
+Personal accident pays a fixed cash lump sum when an accident causes specific outcomes.
+These are death, total disability, partial disability or temporary disability.
+It pays independent of any medical bills.
+The two work together.
+Health insurance treats you; personal accident replaces lost income and pays compensation.
+Generali Accidentes Personales also includes a medical-expenses-from-accident benefit (typically up to €3,000–€10,000).
+This sits alongside any health policy.

 Permanent disability cover pays a lump sum if an accident leaves the insured with lasting impairment.
-Spanish policies use the official baremo (disability scale) under Article 104 of Ley 50/1980 to determine the percentage paid.
-Total permanent disability (invalidez permanente absoluta) typically pays 100% of insured capital; partial disability pays a percentage based on the body part affected — e.g. loss of an eye 30%, hand 60%, foot 50%.
-Higher-end policies pay 200% or even 300% for total disability to reflect the lifelong financial impact.
+Spanish policies use a disability scale (baremo) set out in the policy's own conditions to fix the percentage paid.
+Total permanent disability (invalidez permanente absoluta) typically pays 100% of the insured capital.
+Partial disability pays a percentage based on the body part affected — under Generali's scale, loss of sight in one eye pays 30%, a hand 60% (right) and complete deafness 60%.
+Higher tiers can add 125%, 250% or even 400% extra capital for absolute disability.
+You can read the full Generali scale on our accident policy conditions page.

 Yes — family policies can include children from age 1 to 17 (some insurers up to 25 if in full-time education).
-Children's cover focuses on medical expenses, hospitalisation daily benefit, dental from accident, and partial disability cover; death cover is typically capped at funeral expenses for under-14s under Article 83 of Ley 50/1980.
+Children's cover focuses on medical expenses, hospitalisation daily benefit, dental from accident, and partial disability cover.
+Death cover is typically capped at funeral expenses for under-14s under Article 83 of Ley 50/1980.
 School trips, sports clubs and cycling accidents are common claim scenarios.
 A family policy for two adults plus two children typically costs 30–50% less than four separate individual policies.

 How This Compares to the Competition